 “As for you, you were dead in your transgressions and sins, in which you used to live when you followed the ways of this world and of the ruler of the kingdom of the air, the spirit who is now at work in those who are disobedient.
 All of us also lived among them at one time, gratifying the cravings of our sinful nature and following its desires and thoughts” Eph.
 2: 1-3

-The hostility I am experiencing isn’t against me, it is against Jesus.
+The hostility I am experiencing isn’t against me, it’s against Jesus.
 The only thing separating me from the rest of the world is a unilateral act of the Holy Spirit.
 In light of all this, I have come to the conclusion that my unspoken reaction to the lesbian co-worker was prideful.
-What rankled me about her attitude wasn’t her hostility toward God, but her smugness about Christianity’s fall from respectability.
-And that is God’s province.
-For me, it is nothing more than an issue of pride.
-My ego rises up, aching to prove to her why, according to the very secularist rules she embraces, she doesn’t have a leg to stand on.
+What rankled me about her attitude wasn’t just her hostility toward God, but also her smugness about Christianity’s fall from respectability.
+As an ambassador of Christ, I ought to labor against these things, but to chafe under it indicates I am suffering from pride.
+My ego aches to prove to her why, according to the very secularist rules she embraces, she doesn’t have a leg to stand on.

-But the alienation from God that is underneath all such hostility is impervious to logic.
-Which is why it can’t be reversed by argument.
+The alienation from God that is underneath all such hostility is impervious to logic, which is why it can’t be done away with by argument.
 It can only be reversed by love, which is patient and humble and non-combative.
-Perhaps it’s not such a bad thing that I am forced to speak and act with prodigious gentleness.
-Through the course of thinking this issue through, I have rediscovered the best possible reason for doing this:
+Through the course of thinking this issue through, I have rediscovered the best possible reason for speaking and acting with prodigious gentleness:

 “Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect, keeping a clear conscience” 1 Peter 3: 15-16.